HTHloveYDH/model_PTQ/TensorRT/method_1/README.md

 '''bash
 python3 build_engine.py --onnx /path/to/model.onnx --engine /path/to/engine.trt --precision int8 --calib_input path/to/calibration/images --calib_cache /path/to/calibration.cache -- calib_preprocessor V3
 '''

+### Step 6 (optional) After you have done with final Step 5, if the final result is not as good as you expected, please check the INT8 Calibrator.
+By default, IInt8EntroyCalibrator is used, but you can change to IInt8MinMaxCalibrator just by changing one line in 'image_batcher.py' as following:
+class EngineCalibrator(trt.IInt8EntropyCalibrator2) → class EngineCalibrator(trt.IInt8MinMaxCalibrator)

+### Step 7 (optional) Then redo Step 3 -- Step 5.

-### Step 6 Keep the generated calibration cache file and copy to your Jetson platform.
+### Step 8 Keep the generated calibration cache file and copy to your Jetson platform.

-### Step 7 Run the following command to regenerate your trt model file 'engine.trt' that can inference on Jetson platform normally.
+### Step 9 Run the following command to regenerate your trt model file 'engine.trt' that can inference on Jetson platform normally.
 '''bash
 trtexec --onnx=path/to/your/model.onnx --saveEngin=path/to/your/engine.trt --calib=path/to/your/calibration.cache --int8 --verbose
 '''

-### Step 8 After you have done with final step 3.5, if the final result is not as good as you expected, please check the INT8 Calibrator.
-By default, IInt8EntroyCalibrator is used, but you can change to IInt8MinMaxCalibrator just by changing one line in 'image_batcher.py' as following:
-class EngineCalibrator(trt.IInt8EntropyCalibrator2) → class EngineCalibrator(trt.IInt8MinMaxCalibrator)

-### Step 8 Then you can redo 3.3 – 3.5.